View Cover Order a Copy

 Spear-Fishing on the Chatanika

-ISBN: 978-1-907056-24-6
+ISBN 978-1-907056-24-6

-Publication Date: Sunday, February 14, 2010
+Pub Date Sunday, February 14, 2010

-Cover Artwork: by Jim Orvik
+Cover Image by Jim Orvik

 Spear-Fishing on the Chatanika: New and Selected Poems is the culmination of over forty years of writing by the distinguished Alaskan poet, John Morgan.
 It opens with a gathering of recent work, ranging from poems of family and travel to explorations of landscape, dream and history.
 Generous selection from Morgan’s three previous books, (each of which was chosen for publication in a national competition in the U.S.) follow, and the collection concludes with a moving sequence dealing with his son Ben’s near-fatal coma due to encephalitis and the long term consequences of that illness.
 Annie Dillard has written that Morgan’s poems “are strong and full of carefully controlled feeling.
 They are tender and precise evocations of the moral and sensory life of man.”